hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/event-triggers.rst

    * - columns
      - true
      - EventTriggerColumns_
-     - List of columns or "*" to listen changes on
+     - List of columns or "*" to listen to changes
    * - payload
      - false
      - EventTriggerColumns_